Stakeholder Management: Building Alignment, Trust, and Transparency

 The process of Stakeholder management consists of the following phases:

-* Identifying Stakeholders
+Identifying Stakeholders

-As a first step, one should have a list of all potential stakeholders.
-Without the right set of stakeholders, your Sprint review sessions are meaningless.
 Once created, the list should be periodically updated and reviewed.
-For better accessibility, the stakeholder list (map) should be kept in a central place like team SharePoint, MS Teams or Confluence spaces.
+For better accessibility, the stakeholder list (map) should be kept in a central location, such as SharePoint, OneDrive, MS Teams, or the team Confluence spaces.

 1. Who is affected positively and negatively by the project deliveries?